Equity-Linked Life Insurances on Maximum of Several Assets: Introduction

 The first option pricing formula dates back to classic papers of \citeA{Black73} and \citeA{Merton73}.
 They implicitly introduced a risk--neutral valuation method to arbitrage pricing.
 But it was not fully developed and appreciated until the works of \citeA{Harrison79} and \citeA{Harrison81}.
 The basic idea of the risk--neutral valuation method is that discounted price process of an underlying asset is a martingale under some risk--neutral probability measure.
 The option price is equal to an expected value, with respect to the risk--neutral probability measure, of discounted option payoff.
 In this paper, to price equity--linked life insurance products on maximum, we use the risk--neutral valuation method in the presence of economic variables.

 Sudden and dramatic changes in the financial market and economy are caused by events such as wars, market panics, or significant changes in government policies.
 To model those events, some authors used regime--switching models.
-The regime--switching model was introduced by seminal works of \citeA{Hamilton89,Hamilton90,Hamilton93} (see also books of \citeA{Hamilton94} and \citeA{Krolzig97}) and the model is hidden Markov model with dependencies, see \citeA{Zucchini16}.
+The regime--switching model was introduced by seminal works of \citeA{Hamilton89,Hamilton90} (see also books of \citeA{Hamilton94} and \citeA{Krolzig97}) and the model is hidden Markov model with dependencies, see \citeA{Zucchini16}.
 Markov regime--switching models have been introduced before Hamilton (1989), see, for example, \citeA{Goldfeld73}, \citeA{Quandt58}, and \citeA{Tong83}.
 The regime--switching model assumes that a discrete unobservable Markov process generates switches among a finite set of regimes randomly and that each regime is defined by a particular parameter set.
-The model is good fit for some financial data and has become popular in financial modeling including equity options, bond prices, and others.
+The model is a good fit for some financial data and has become popular in financial modeling.
+In particular, according to \citeA{Hardy01}, for monthly TSE 300 and S\&P 500 index returns, there is an evidence that a two--regime model provides a good fit.
+Recently, by using the stochastic dividend discount model with regime--switching, \citeA{Battulga22b} obtained pricing and hedging formulas for options and equity--linked life insurance products.
+Also, to price and hedge rainbow option, \citeA{Battulga23a} used the regime--switching model.
+Further, to model required rate of return on stock, \citeA{Battulga23b} applied a two--regime model.
+The result of the paper reveals that the regime--switching model is good fit for the required rate of return.

 Economic variables play important roles in any economic model.
 In some existing pricing models for equity-linked insurance products, the underlying asset price is governed by some stochastic process and it has not taken into account economic variables such as GDP, inflation, unemployment rate, and so on.
-For example, the classical papers of equity--linked life insurance used a geometric Brownian motion to capture underlying asset prices, see \citeA{Aase94}, \citeA{Brennan76} and \citeA{Moller98}.
-However, the underlying asset price modeled by geometric Brownian motion is not a realistic assumption when it comes to pricing of equity--linked life insurance products.
-In reality, for the equity--liked life insurance products, the price process of the asset should depend on some economic variables.
+For example, the classical papers of equity--linked life insurance used a geometric Brownian motion to capture underlying asset prices, see \citeA{Aase94}, \citeA{Brennan76}, and \citeA{Moller98}.
+However, the underlying asset price modeled by geometric Brownian motion is not a realistic assumption when it comes to the pricing of equity--linked life insurance products.
+In reality, for equity--liked life insurance products, the price process of the asset should depend on some economic variables.